 “New ways to avoid surprise subscription TV bills”

 The hotel industry is celebrating a big win after the recent introduction of the Stop Online Booking Scams Act of 2016 in the Senate.

-Comcast.
 The mere mention of the company is enough to make you want to click away.
-It’s been called America’s
+It’s been called America’s worst company.

 Pat Busovicki’s Eastern Caribbean cruise on the Carnival Dream almost ended in a nightmare.